-- 1. If necessary, snap the handle to the open position so that it is centered, as shown in Figure 6-10. - 2.
-If you are adding a drive, remove the drive filler plate that covers the drive slot you want to use. - 3.
-Align the new disk module with the drive guide, as shown in Figure 6-9. - 4.
+- 1. Ensure that the system is powered off and unplugged. - 2.
+If necessary, snap the handle to the open position so that it is centered, as shown in Figure 6-10. - 3.
+If you are adding a drive, remove the drive filler plate that covers the drive slot you want to use. - 4.
+Align the new disk module with the drive guide, as shown in Figure 6-9. - 5.
 Gently but firmly slide the disk module on the guides over the pin.
-When the disk module is all the way in, it snaps. - 5.
+When the disk module is all the way in, it snaps. - 6.
 When the disk module is in all the way, snap the handle right to the closed position, as shown in Figure 6-10.
-In the case of the system disk module, which is upside down relative to the other drives, snap the handle left. - 6.
+In the case of the system disk module, which is upside down relative to the other drives, snap the handle left. - 7.
 Use the packaging for the new disk module to repackage the old disk module.